epodak/MDRobot/Source Code/README.md

 The sketch_Teensy_MDRobot.ino is the Arduino sketch file for the Teensy to act as an I2C slave to the Codesys Pi.

+The folder Robot_R4_pdfs contains all of the project's POUs, FBs, and METHODs used.
+Everything is in ST (Structured text).
+**Note: A couple of these are unmodified from the original samples from Codesys and the OSCAT libraries, but are included for clarity.